dustinpfister/blog_posts/_posts/threejs-ambientlight.md

 layout: post
 categories: three.js
 id: 319
-updated: 2021-02-18 17:43:43
+updated: 2021-02-18 17:47:45
-version: 1.10
+version: 1.11
 ---

 When making a [three.js](https://threejs.org/) project, and working with materials that respond to light such as the standard material it might be desirable to add some [ambient light](https://threejs.org/docs/index.html#api/en/lights/AmbientLight) to a scene.

-Ambient Light differs from other light sources in that it will evenly illuminate materials even;y from all directions.
+Ambient Light differs from other light sources in that it will evenly illuminate materials evenly from all directions, actually direction is not really even taken into account.
+By adding an ambient light it will just simply light up all surfaces of all mesh objects that are skinned with a material that will respond to light.
 This is very different from spot lights or point lights that radiant out light from a certain point in space and only illuminate surfaces that strike the surfaces that they come in contact with.

 <!-- more -->

 ## 1 - What to know